|DETAILED STATEMENT OF THE PROPOSAL

-These towns would offer a unique view into the history of the West — the horse-drawn, kerosene-lit, quieter world of the nineteenth century pioneers.
-They would allow us to step through time and teach our children (and to rediscover for ourselves) what the world was like when the West was built – a time before television and easy transportation, when people built a different kind of community using a different technology.
+These towns would offer a unique view into the history of the West — the horse-drawn, kerosene-lit, quieter world of nineteenth century life.
+They would allow us to step through time and teach our children (and to rediscover for ourselves) what the world was like for most of its history – a time before television and easy transportation, when people built a different kind of community using a different technology.
 Creating such an area would let the host county showcase both its history and its natural beauty.
 This could greatly broaden the range of people interested in visiting.
 This goal might fit in well with the full missions of either BLM or the Park Service, both of which are intended to include the preservation of cultural history as well as natural features.

 All this could be done in a single valley, two to ten miles wide and twenty to eighty miles long.
 Six or eight small pioneer-era towns could be founded at intervals there, in such a way that civilization gradually “thins out” as the traveler goes farther along the valley, just as it did when the West was settled.
 The starting point would be in one of the existing towns, which would be the visitors’ center and point of entry.
 From there, visitors could board a steam train that would go some short distance into the valley, to the first and perhaps the second nineteenth century town, which would be visitor oriented and easily accessible by many people.
 The next town would be about five miles farther in, without public transportation but still not too hard to reach with moderate effort.
 Towns after that would be about ten miles apart, progressively smaller and more remote, with their architectural references progressively farther back in the past, and designed to appeal to progressively more demanding types of outdoors-oriented people.